dome9/cloud-supervisor2/README.md

 ### IF MULTI-ACCOUNT:

-#### Set up cross account roles for each account that will be remediated
+#### Set up cross account roles for EACH account that will be remediated

 ```bash
 cd cross_account_role_configs